exploremesh/raspberry-jam-2015-06-13/wildlife-camera/kit-list.md

 * Ethernet cable (WiFi adapters are available, but ethernet cables are cheap!)

 Optional
+* Case for the Pi.
+[This case](http://www.amazon.co.uk/NEW-Raspberry-Model-Case-OneNineDesign/dp/B00M8ZEHIQ/ref=sr_1_1?ie=UTF8&qid=1431168434&sr=8-1&keywords=raspberry+pi+case) conveniently has a mounting for the camera to protect it.
 * IR Illumination.
 The NoIR version of the camera works at nighttime provided it has a source of infrared illumination.
 You won't need this on the day but to use the camera at night you may wish to purchase one of these.
 * WiFi adapter